GraphWalker/graphwalker.github.io/content/docs/how_to_submit_a_patch_to_graphwalker.md

 ---

-* First of all, select the appropriate repo at [GitHub](https://github.com/GraphWalker).
+* First of all, select the appropriate repository at [GitHub](https://github.com/GraphWalker).
 * Follow the instructions at [Fork A Repo](https://help.github.com/articles/fork-a-repo/).